Skip to main content

 In other parts of the world, acorns have been foraged and used for thousands of years.
 They were once a staple in people's diets throughout Europe, being ground to make bread flour.
 The use of oak bark to tan leather was also practiced in other parts of Europe as far back as the Roman period.

-While the great native oak woodlands of the island of Ireland have been all but cleared, their memory lives on in Irish place names, such as Derry (or Londonderry) which comes from Daire or Doire, the name for oak grove, and Adare, which means ‘The ford of the oak tree’.
+While the great native oak woodlands of the island of Ireland have been all but cleared, their memory lives on in Irish place names, such as Adare, which means ‘The ford of the oak tree’, and Derry (or Londonderry) which comes from Daire or Doire, the name for oak grove.
+With regard to the latter, it seems very fitting that the plantation town of Londonderry may have been constructed from as many as 150,000 oaks.

 Myth, Legend and Folklore